Engagement Outside the Classroom

 Join the Club!

-Stanford OHS offers numerous clubs and circles that appeal to a variety of different interests.
+Stanford OHS offers numerous clubs and societies that appeal to a variety of different interests.
 New student clubs are formed each year at Stanford OHS.
-All clubs have a student leader and an instructor or staff sponsor.
-Students have the opportunity to propose new clubs.
+All clubs and societies have a student leader and an instructor or staff sponsor.
+Students have the opportunity to propose new clubs and societies.

 Robotics Club